openstack-archive/surveil/doc/source/webui/directives/panels.rst

 panelId
-    The id of the panel use by tabpanel toggle if shown.
+    The id of the panel use by tabpanel.

 Components
     The list of components of the panel.